Efficiently stabbing convex polygons and variants of the Hadwiger-Debrunner $(p, q)$-theorem: Abstract

 \section{Abstract}

 Hadwiger and Debrunner showed that for families of convex sets in $\R^d$ with the property that among any $p$ of them some $q$ have a common point, the whole family can be stabbed with $p-q+1$ points if $p \geq q \geq d+1$ and $(d-1)p < d(q-1)$.
 This generalizes a classical result by Helly.
-We show how such a stabbing set can be computed for $n$ convex polygons of constant size in the plane in $\bigO((p-q+1)n^{4/3}\log^{2+\epsilon}(n) + p^2\log(p))$ expected time.
-For convex polyhedra in $\R^3$, the method yields an algorithm running in $\bigO((p-q+1)n^{13/5+\epsilon} + p^4)$ expected time.
-We also show that analogous results of the Hadwiger and Debrunner $(p,q)$-theorem hold in other settings, such as convex sets in $\R^d\times\Z^k$ or abstract convex geometries.
+We show how such a stabbing set can be computed for a family of convex polygons in the plane with a total of $n$ vertices in $\bigO((p-q+1)n^{4/3}\log^{8} n(\log\log n)^{1/3} + np^2)$ expected time.
+For polyhedra in $\R^3$, we get an algorithm running in $\bigO((p-q+1)n^{5/2}\log^{10} n(\log\log n)^{1/6} + np^3)$ expected time.
+We also investigate other conditions on convex polygons for which our algorithm can find a fixed number of points stabbing them.
+Finally, we show that analogous results of the Hadwiger and Debrunner $(p,q)$-theorem hold in other settings, such as convex sets in $\R^d\times\Z^k$ or abstract convex geometries.